MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-communication.md

 ---
 title: Fabric workload communication (preview)
-description: Learn how to create communication between the backend and the frontend for a Microsoft Fabric extension.
+description: Learn how to create communication between the backend and the frontend of a Microsoft Fabric extension.
 author: KesemSharabi
 ms.author: kesharab
 ms.topic: how-to